darylhawes/fsip/docs/themes.md

 *Note: Familiarity with HTML and CSS is required to design your own theme.
 You will only be able to create a theme as complex as your mastery of these markup languages.*

 First, take a look at a theme in your `/themes/` folder.
-Basic themes, including the default themes that ship with FSIP, are a series of HTML files as well as a CSS and XML file.
-The HTML files contain the basic layout of the page.
-The CSS file contains all of the font, color, and positioning rules.
-The XML file contains information FSIP needs to import your theme -- you should ignore that for now.
+Basic themes, including the default themes that ship with FSIP, are a series of HTML files as well as a CSS and an XML file.
+The HTML files contain the basic layout of the pages to be displayed to the browser.
+The CSS file contains all of the font, color, and positioning rules for the web page.
+The XML file contains meta data information FSIP needs to import your theme -- you should ignore that for now.

 Most themes are made up of three files.
 For example, your theme's home page: